If you’re in doubt about the power of our Guitar Humidifiers, here’s the evidence.

 If you live in a region where humidity is consistently 50% all year round… then you have no worries, but for those of us that live in areas with extreme dryness, or in areas with seasonal changes, we really need to be aware of the affects of humidity on our instruments.

 The moisture equilibration process for wood is slow, taking days to weeks, hence short-term changes in humidity have little effect.
 However, the effect of long-term, seasonal changes can be profound.
-For musical instruments, ideally the moisture content of the wood should be maintained at around 8%, equating to a humidity of around 50%.
-Hence, when the ambient humidity drops below that level for an extended period, humidity in proximity to the instrument should be supplemented.
+For guitars, the moisture content of the wood should be maintained at around 8%, equating to a humidity of around 50%.
+So, when the ambient humidity drops below 45% for an extended period, humidity in proximity to the instrument should be supplemented.

 This is achieved using a humidifier with the following features:

 Passive – meaning that there are no batteries, fans, heaters, etc.